TaiwoEnoch/awesomebooks/README.md

 # 📖 awesomwbook <a name="about-project"></a>

-**awesomebook** is a simple website that displays a list of books and allows you to add and remove books from that list
+**awesomebook** Awesome book is a simple website that displays a list of books and allows you to add and remove books from that list that may be your favorite list book of books you'll like to read.

 ## 🛠 Built With <a name="built-with"></a>